-The Center for Applied Energy Research is pursuing groundbreaking discovery across the energy disciplines.
-CAER staff are pioneering new ways to sustainably utilize Kentucky natural resources through carbon-capture algae technology, biomass/coal to liquid products and the opening of UK's first LEED-certified research lab to support the development of Kentucky's growing alternative energy industry.
 Among the brightest examples of UK's investment in transformative research is the Markey Cancer Center.
 As a center of excellence and distinction at UK, Markey's robust research and clinical enterprise is the cornerstone of our commitment to Kentucky - fundamental to our success in uplifting lives through our endeavors and improving the general health and welfare of our state - burdened by the nation's highest rate of cancer deaths per 100,000 people.
 In 2013, Markey earned the prestigious National Cancer Institute-designation (NCI) - one of 68 nationally and the only one in Kentucky.
+The designation was renewed in 2018.